eladtpro/azure-application-insights-trace-id/README.md

 ## Functions

 The code file defines an Azure Function App that consists of four functions that handle HTTP requests:

 ***start***: This function is triggered by an HTTP request with the route /start.
 It logs the request and then makes a GET request to another endpoint with the same headers.

 ***enqueue***: This function is triggered by an HTTP request with the route /enqueue.
 It logs the request and then sends a message to an Azure Service Bus queue.

 ***dequeue***: This function is triggered by a message in an Azure Service Bus queue.
 It logs the message and then makes a POST request to another endpoint with the same headers.

 ***end***: This function is triggered by an HTTP request with the route /end.
 It logs the request and returns a HTTP response with the body "END".

-Helper Functions
-The code file also defines three helper functions:

-***get_connection***: This function takes a URL and a dictionary of headers as input, and returns an http.client.HTTPConnection or http.client.HTTPSConnection object depending on the scheme of the URL.
-It also adds a trace-id header to the headers dictionary if one is not already present.

-***log_request***: This function takes an HttpRequest object and a Context object as input, and returns a JSON string that contains information about the request and context.

-***configure_azure_monitor***: This function is commented out in the code file, it's a function that configures Azure Monitor for OpenTelemetry.

-HT
-tracer

 ![W3C](assets/W3C_Icon.svg.png)